kistamentorspace/info/pcb/eagle_intro.md

 ## Part 1: Circuit Cam

-The steps that we’ll be following for this part of tutorial would be
+The steps that we’ll be following for this part of tutorial would be:

 1. Importing the Board Outline
 2. Importing the Top Layer
 3. Importing the Bottom Layer
 4. Importing the Drill Layer
 5. Contour Routing the Board Outline
 6. Inserting gaps on contouring layer
 7. Insulating Top layer
 8. Insulating Bottom Layer
 9. Exporting LMD File

 ### 1. Importing the Board Outline

 1. Click on the indicated menu to open the import dialogue and select the Gerber file for the Board Outline layer.
 2. Select the “Board Outline” layer and Rename the aperture to “Board Outline”
 3. Click on Import.
 4. The board outline should appear as a yellow outline corresponding to the one created in your layout.

 ![](static/intro/image002.png)